fasterthanlime/rustc-superlinear-sadness/README.md

 compile times going up but you won't get a nice "leaderboard" like in the README examples.

+`crox` is being run on the most recent `*.mm_profdata` file to generate a "chrome tracing" file (as `chrome_profiler.json`), and then `jq` is used to filter only the `evaluate_predicate_recursively` calls, which are then sorted.

-`just seq {name}` will run `just run` multiple times in a row, with a higher `moreN` value every time.
+`just seq {name}` will run `just run` multiple times in a row, with a higher `moreN` value every time, showing compile time growth.
 This is what is showcased in the README.

 ## assoc types